Gatesville Independent School District

 Gatesville Independent School District is a public school district based in Gatesville, Texas (USA).

-In addition to Gatesville, the district serves the town of South Mountain as well as rural areas in central Coryell County.
+In addition to Gatesville, the district serves the town of South Mountain, the census-designated places of Flat and Mound, as well as rural areas in central Coryell County.
 A very small portion of Bell County also lies within the district.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.